Can a consultant invoice through an LTD (ApS)? – and why it can get VERY expensive in tax if you get it wrong!

-In general, you can say, that just because you issue an invoice through an LTD for your consulting services, that does not necessarily make it a company income.
+Just because you issue an invoice through an ApS for your consulting services does not necessarily make it a company income.
 In some circumstances, you might have just put yourself at risk of double or even triple taxation.

-There can be many reasons to have an LTD (ApS) in Denmark.
+There can be many reasons to have an ApS in Denmark.

-Often an LTD (ApS) is chosen because of considerations in relation to liability.
+Often an ApS is chosen because of considerations in relation to liability towards employees, suppliers and customers.

 Other times it can be due to tax considerations.